 It doesn’t take much introspection in considering the current state of the world to conclude that- if humans truly want to set up a prosperous future for the earth, it’s living organisms, and humanity in the upcoming years, we will need to take time to reassess our current values and mode of operating; for if we continue to grow in the manner in which we have been without stopping to consider how to positively use, store, and distribute this growth into society, we will be on the course to destroying ourselves and what surrounds us.

-And in considering that, we should ask ourselves this important question: should our focus as a species still be on expansive growth, or on learning how to use and incorporated this remarkable growth into our changed reality?
-Concurrently, we should also ask ourselves if continuing to focus on lengthening lifetimes is the best overall for humanity if we don’t also focus on improving upon the quality of these lifetimes?
-Or if continuing to focus on increased lifespans is most worth our while if we refuse to put effort into accurately assessing the positive and negative attributes of this growth centuries in advance?
+And in considering that, we should ask ourselves this important question: should our focus as a species still be on expansive growth, or on learning how to use and incorporate this remarkable growth into our changed reality?
+Concurrently, we should also ask ourselves if continuing to focus on lengthening lifetimes is the best overall for humanity if we don’t also focus on improving upon the quality of these lifetimes, Or if continuing to focus on increased lifespans is most worth our while if we refuse to put effort into accurately assessing the positive and negative attributes of this growth centuries in advance.
 For what good is human immortality if we cannot learn to mitigate the effects this growth has on our surroundings?
 As even if we can live 100,000 years, if the environment becomes inhospitable, we either perish as a species, live in incubated areas, or perhaps have no other option but to experience the world in a drug-induced or virtual reality.

 Extreme growth like we have seen in the past centuries is remarkable.
 But it will take effort, reflection, and trial and error to understand how to not let this growth become the downfall of this planet and the living beings that inhabit it.